 The PJI legal team returned to Guatemala in 2020 to support the victim lawyers and prosecutors preparing the trial indictment in Guatemala’s third genocide case (the “Maya Ixil Genocide Case”) and preparing for the attendant evidentiary hearing.

-This work has been carried out with the support of UN Women, Advocats Sans Frontiers, Justice Rapid Response, the Center for Justice & Accountability, and the Open Society Justice Initiative.
+This work has been carried out with the support of UN Women, Advocats Sans Frontiers, Justice Rapid Response, and the Open Society Justice Initiative.